Pseudoephedrine: New Zealand

+Switzerland

+Pseudoephedrine is available without a prescription in combination (with aspirin) under the brand name "Aspirin Complex."
+There is also a preparation consisting of a single ingredient 120 mg extended-release tablet that can be obtained at pharmacies with a prescription or after consultation with a pharmacist.

 Turkey

-In Turkey, medications containing pseudoephedrine are available with prescription only.
+In Turkey, medications containing pseudoephedrine are available by prescription only.

 United Kingdom

-In the UK, pseudoephedrine is available over the counter under the supervision of a qualified pharmacist, or on prescription.
-In 2007, the MHRA reacted to concerns over diversion of ephedrine and pseudoephedrine for the illicit manufacture of methamphetamine by introducing voluntary restrictions limiting over the counter sales to one box containing no more than 720 mg of pseudoephedrine in total per transaction.
+In the UK, pseudoephedrine is available over-the-counter under the supervision of a qualified pharmacist, or on prescription.
+In 2007, the MHRA reacted to concerns over the diversion of ephedrine and pseudoephedrine for the illicit manufacture of methamphetamine by introducing voluntary restrictions limiting over-the-counter sales to one box containing no more than 720 mg of pseudoephedrine in total per transaction.
 These restrictions became law in April 2008.
 No form of ID is required.

 United States

 Federal

 The United States Congress has recognized that pseudoephedrine is used in the illegal manufacture of methamphetamine.
 In 2005, the Committee on Education and the Workforce heard testimony concerning education programs and state legislation designed to curb this illegal practice.

-Attempts to control the sale of the drug date back to 1986, when federal officials at the Drug Enforcement Administration (DEA) first drafted legislation, later proposed by Senator Bob Dole, that would have placed a number of chemicals used in the manufacture of illicit drugs under the Controlled Substances Act.
+Attempts to control the sale of the drug date back to 1986, when federal officials at the Drug Enforcement Administration (DEA) first drafted legislation, later proposed by Senator Bob Dole, that would have placed several chemicals used in the manufacture of illicit drugs under the Controlled Substances Act.
 The bill would have required each transaction involving pseudoephedrine to be reported to the government, and federal approval of all imports and exports.
-Fearing this would limit legitimate use of the drug, lobbyists from over the counter drug manufacturing associations sought to stop this legislation from moving forward, and were successful in exempting from the regulations all chemicals that had been turned into a legal final product, such as Sudafed.
+Fearing this would limit legitimate use of the drug, lobbyists from over-the-counter drug manufacturing associations sought to stop this legislation from moving forward and were successful in exempting from the regulations all chemicals that had been turned into a legal final product, such as Sudafed.

-Prior to the passage of the Combat Methamphetamine Epidemic Act of 2005, sales of the drug became increasingly regulated, as DEA regulators and pharmaceutical companies continued to fight for their respective positions.
-The DEA continued to make greater progress in their attempts to control pseudoephedrine as methamphetamine production skyrocketed, becoming a serious problem in the western United States.
+Before the passage of the Combat Methamphetamine Epidemic Act of 2005, sales of the drug became increasingly regulated, as DEA regulators and pharmaceutical companies continued to fight for their respective positions.
+The DEA continued to make greater progress in its attempts to control pseudoephedrine as methamphetamine production skyrocketed, becoming a serious problem in the western United States.
 When purity dropped, so did the number of people in rehab and people admitted to emergency rooms with methamphetamine in their systems.
-This reduction in purity was usually short lived, however, as methamphetamine producers eventually found a way around the new regulations.
+This reduction in purity was usually short-lived, however, as methamphetamine producers eventually found a way around the new regulations.